bondagit/aes67-linux-daemon/daemon/README.md

 > **ip\_addr**
 > JSON string specifying the IP address of the specified network device.
 > This parameter can be set to specify the prefferred IP address to use.
-In case such address is not valid, the server will determine the IP address of the network device at startup time and will monitor it periodically.
+> In case such address is not valid, the server will determine the IP address of the network device at startup time and will monitor it periodically.

+> **http\_addr**
+> JSON string specifying the alternate IP address used for the daemon HTTP interface.
+> If this address is specified the HTTP interface will bind to this IP instead of the one specified by the *ip_addr* parameter.

 > **mdns\_enabled**
 > JSON boolean specifying whether the mDNS discovery is enabled or disabled.